We offer a wide range of classes from puppy basics to just for fun!

 Is it possible for me to enroll in classes without going through the online enrollment?

 Yes!
-Simply contact Katie Morgan at firstname.lastname@example.org or by calling (815) 758-2457 ext 112 and she’ll be happy to enroll you in person or over the phone!
+Simply contact us at firstname.lastname@example.org or by calling (815) 758-2457 ext 112 and we’ll be happy to enroll you in person or over the phone!

 What type of training methods are used?